 - Raegan Rinchiuso is the Marketing and Public Information Specialist at Heartland Community College and has five years experience in non-profit marketing.
 She has an advertising degree from the University of Missouri-Columbia and is pursuing her MBA at Illinois State University.

-- Kent Simpson is a professional photographer with over 30 years of experience providing portrait, wedding, corporate and school photography services primarily in Central Illinois.
-Kent and his family moved to Illinois from Hawaii in 1987 and established Photography by Kent which they continue to own and operate in Normal, IL.
-His interest in photography began at a very young age and spans more than 40 years.
-In that time Kent has worked with nearly all formats of film cameras, developed and printed color and B&W film and now incorporates today’s state of the art digital technology into his career.
+- Kent Simpson is a professional photographer with over 30 years of experience providing portrait, wedding, corporate and school photography services.
+Kent and his family moved to Illinois from Hawaii in 1987 and established Photography by Kent, which they continue to own and operate in Normal, IL.
+His interest in photography began at a very young age and includes work with nearly all formats of film cameras, developing and printing color and B&W film, and state-of-the-art digital technology.
 His love of travel and the outdoors continues to broaden both his photography experience and extensive collection of images.
-Kent has been an Instructor at Heartland Community College for 10 years.
-He has worked with the Adult, Corporate and Youth Enrichment Programs during this time.
+Kent has been an Instructor at Heartland Community College for 10 years, working with the Adult, Corporate and Youth Enrichment Programs.

 - Lisa Summers is a certified personal trainer through the National Association of Sports Medicine (NASM).
-She loves to help people find their way to a healthy way of life.
 Lisa owns a health and wellness business "Live Centered" that offers personal training and wellness coaching.
 The goal is to help educate people on ways to incorporate healthy habits a little at a time to create and follow a healthy lifestyle!
 She has a BS in Education from ISU and loves teaching people about health in the classroom along with the gym!